RadejuSpyro/JustCloudPublic/simple-vm-index/README.md

 # simple-vm-index

-Universal template with index to deploying stamp servers in AV set.
-You can using this template for deplyoment windows and linux before select correct variable in OS.
+Universal template with an index to deploying stamp servers in AV set.
+You can use this template for deployment windows and Linux before the select correct variable in OS.

 Option - 1
 Resources: